-IP investment Financial Investment amount sons to other companies may not be possible.
-People Number of engineers, etc. Leading Comparisons to other companies Number of patent applications by country Number of inventors, etc. (future trends) Internal assessments Feasibility of implementing patents owned by DENSO or other companies, etc. Current Comparisons to other companies Number of patents owned by country Share of patents owned by technology domain, etc. (current strengths) Internal assessments Implementation status of patents owned by DENSO or other companies, etc. Lagging Comparisons to other companies Number of times patents cited, etc. (results) Internal assessments Patent revenue, etc.
+IP investment In some cases, compari- Financial Investment amount sons to other companies may not be possible.
+People Number of engineers, etc. Leading indicators (future trends) Comparisons to other companies Number of patent applications by country Number of inventors, etc. Internal assessments Feasibility of implementing patents owned by DENSO or other companies, etc. Current Comparisons to other companies Number of patents owned by country Share of patents owned by technology domain, etc. (current strengths) Internal assessments Implementation status of patents owned by DENSO or other companies, etc. Lagging Comparisons to other companies Number of times patents cited, etc. (results) Internal assessments Patent revenue, etc.